 But most importantly, Mother’s Day celebrates all women, including the wonderful mothers of the country.
 If you were to step outside, you’d see small impromptu bands go from house to house to serenade mothers.
 Gifts of choice tend to be chocolates, handwritten letters, traditional meals, and flowers.

-No matter where you are in the world, gifting flowers have always been the universal way to let someone know you love them, including all the empowering mothers out there!
+No matter where you are in the world, gifting flowers has always been the universal way to let someone know you love them, including all the empowering mothers out there!
+Learn more about the meaning of rose colors for Mother’s Day or if you need help selecting the perfect color scheme for your Mother’s Day celebration.

 This Mother’s Day, take part in this historical movement of sending flowers to all the lovely women in your life.
 We promise that our farm-fresh Bouqs will get any special message across.Shop All